 Meta-search engines allow you to launch a single search on multiple search engines simultaneously, offering the results on a single screen and, in many cases, in an organized and hierarchical way.
 They provide exhaustive results on a multitude of sources of information and provide an overview of a particular topic.
 An example of this type of tools to facilitate technological surveillance practices is:

 - OBSERVA, Meta-searcher in Science and Technology, which offers relevant information on science, technology and innovation produced in Ibero-America and organizes its results according to strategic information sources for technology monitoring.

-- The Marketplace are increasingly useful tools for disseminating research and exploitation of research capabilities and results by offering access to public technology offers and demands, as well as partner search processes.
+The Marketplaces are increasingly useful tools for disseminating research and exploitation of research capabilities and results by offering access to public technology offers and demands, as well as partner search processes.

 Technology Monitoring software:

-- The Technology Monitoring Software is a computer tool for the integral and systematic management of technological surveillance practices in its different processes.
+The Technology Monitoring Software is a computer tool for the integral and systematic management of technological surveillance practices in its different processes.
 There is a multitude of offers, free and paid, attending to different sources of information and functionalities.
-A set of examples are:
+A set of examples as follows:

 - ANTENA TECNOLÓGICA